open-policy-agent/opa/docs/content/rest-api.md

 ## Errors

-All of the API endpoints use standard HTTP status codes to indicate success or failure of an API call.
+All the API endpoints use standard HTTP status codes to indicate success or failure of an API call.
 If an API call fails, the response will contain a JSON encoded object that provides more detail.
 The `errors` and `location` fields are
 optional: